 The production of feni (traditional locally made alcohol) is booming in Goa.
 It comes in two types - cashew and coconut - and can be bought in decorative bottles to take home.
 Beware that it packs a punch!
 Goa is also renowned for its markets overflowing with colorful hippie clothes.
 The Wednesday flea market at Anjuna is the most famous but you'll find clothing stalls along the roads behind most beaches.

 Kolkata specializes in the production of terracotta wares, including bowls, figurines, and wall hangings.
-Being the cultural capital of India, this city also offers a fine range of traditional Indian instruments.
+Jute weaving is also popular in West Bengal, with products such as baskets, bags and dolls.
+Attend the annual West Bengal State Handicrafts Expo, held in Kolkata every winter, for an outstanding array of items.
+Being the cultural capital of India, Kolkata also offers a fine range of traditional Indian musical instruments.
 Further north, around Darjeeling and Kalimpong, is the territory of India's tea plantations.
 This is where to head for delicious, aromatic tea.

 A wide range of traditional woolen shawls and caps are produced in the Kullu Valley.
 These are very warm due to the cold winter climate so close to the Himalaya mountains.
 The influence of the Tibetan community can be widely felt in places such as McLeod Ganj and Dharamsala.
 Traditional Tibetan rugs, silver jewelry, prayer wheels and flags, meditation bowls and beads, and music are all readily available there.

 12 of 13

 BiharBihar has a thriving wood carving industry, with wood inlay work being one of the state's oldest crafts.
 Bihar is also known for its unique folk art paintings.
 Many Madhubani ceremonial folk paintings are produced around the Patna area, by artists that have settled there.Continue to 13 of 13 below.